Insulin in Pregnancy

 Treatment for diabetes during pregnancy depends on the gestational age, body weight, symptoms, and associated health conditions.
 Generally, The treatment focuses on keeping the blood glucose levels within the reference range and includes:

-You may be advised insulin during pregnancy when diet, exercise, and medication could not help reduce the blood sugar levels to the normal levels:
+You may be advised insulin during pregnancy when diet, exercise, and medication cannot help reduce the blood sugar levels to normal levels:

 Pregnant women with type 2 diabetes taking oral medications will need to switch to insulin injections, as they can cross the placenta and affect the growing baby or pregnancy.